 - 1 tsp salt

-- In a large bowl, mix together the wholemeal spelt flour, salt and soaked flax seeds.
+In a large bowl, mix together the wholemeal spelt flour, salt and flax seeds that have been soaked in water.

-- Add the hot water and olive oil and shape into a dough ball.
+Add the hot water and olive oil, then shape into a ball.

-- On a lightly floured surface, roll out the dough as thinly as possible and transfer it to a baking tray.
+On a lightly floured surface, roll out the dough as thin as possible and then transfer it to a baking sheet.